tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 .. hint::

   Feature only available with WAPT **Enterprise**.
-  In the community version, only administrator users and members of the "waptselfservice" group can access self-service on the agent.
+  In the **Community** version, only Local Administrator users and members of the *waptselfservice* group can access self-service on the agent.
-  It is not possible to filter the packages accessible to the user.
+  It is not possible to filter the packages made accessible to the user.

 In the console go to the tab :guilabel:`Self-service` rules.